Skip to main content

 Dashboard nudges

-The admin dashboard surfaces two universal callout banners under the navbar — these apply regardless of topology:
+The admin dashboard surfaces two universal callout banners under the navbar.
+These apply regardless of topology:

 Color Priority Trigger